Geographical distance: Nomenclature

 Latitude $\phi\,\!$ and longitude $\lambda\,\!$ coordinates on maps are usually expressed in degrees.
 In the given forms of the formulae below, one or more values must be expressed in the specified units to obtain the correct result.
 Where geographic coordinates are used as the argument of a trigonometric function, the values may be expressed in any angular units compatible with the method used to determine the value of the trigonometric function.
 Many electronic calculators allow calculations of trigonometric functions in either degrees or radians.
 The calculator mode must be compatible with the units used for geometric coordinates.

 Differences in latitude and longitude are labeled and calculated as follows:

 It is not important whether the result is positive or negative when used in the formulae below.

-"Mean latitude" is labeled and calculated as follows:

-Colatitude is labeled and calculated as follows:
+"Mid-latitude" is labeled and calculated as follows: